TheGrand547/Flames/README.md

 # Compilation
 Requires GLEW, FreeGLUT, and GLM to compile, only tested on Windows with Visual Studio 2022

-Also uses https://github.com/Bly7/OBJ-Loader/tree/master for OBJ Loading
+Uses: https://github.com/Bly7/OBJ-Loader/tree/master for OBJ Loading
+Uses: https://github.com/ocornut/imgui for UI stuff

 Using OpenGL Core Profile 4.6